Minster-in-Thanet: Norman

+Nineteenth century

+The 1876 Ordnance Survey Great Britain County Series map shows a Methodist (Wesleyan) chapel in St Mildred's Road; on the 1898 OS map it has become Roman Catholic and been renamed "St Mildred's R.C. chapel", also being referred to as "St Mildred's church and presbytery".
+It later closed but as permission to demolish it and build houses on the site was denied in 2010, it was converted into a private residence.

 Twentieth century

 Minster Abbey is a house incorporating remains of the Anglo-Saxon abbey and alleged to be the oldest continuously inhabited house in England.
-It now houses the village's third religious community, a priory of Roman Catholic Benedictine sisters that is a daughter community of Eichstätt in Bavaria.
+It now houses the village's third religious community, a priory of Roman Catholic Benedictine sisters that is a daughter community of St. Walburg, Eichstätt in Bavaria.
 It was settled in 1937 by refugees fleeing Nazi Germany and continues to flourish as an international community.
 The Priory has the care of a relic of St Mildred that had been in the care of a church in Deventer in the Netherlands since the Reformation.

 Landscape

 Generally a flat landscape, the area's main features include marshes, farms and rivers.
 Thanet District Council has, however, assessed Minster Marshes, south of the village, as being unstable, and some areas of Minster, particularly in the south of the village, have suffered from flooding.

 Land reclamation has had a strong history in Minster and Monkton, where the original reclamation was done by the monks themselves.